 As its name suggests, this layout puts all the emphasis on the photos and videos you add for each tour stop.
 A large media panel takes up the majority of the screen’s real estate, while the map and text are stacked atop one another on the side.
 If you’ve added more than one media item for any stop on your tour (you can add up to five per point in each layout), they’ll appear as a carousel in the media panel, and readers can click or swipe through them at their leisure.

 If you’re not sure which layout makes the most sense for your tour when you start creating it, fear not—you can swap back and forth between them while you work.
 Your content will rearrange itself on the fly, so you can focus on evaluating which one best meets your needs.

 Ways to use guided tour in your story maps

 There are many different kinds of stories you can tell with the help of guided tour, and I won’t even try to come up with an exhaustive list.
 But if you’re looking for inspiration, there are a few stories my team has created that showcase fairly common use cases.

 To create a list of must-see destinations

-In Welcome to Palm Springs, my teammates wanted to provide visitors of this desert oasis with a quick little guide about what to see or do while in town (you might want to bookmark it if you’re heading to the Esri Development Summit this year!).
+In Welcome to Palm Springs, my teammates wanted to provide visitors of this desert oasis with a quick little guide about what to see or do while in town.

 After a brief introduction to the city itself, the story dives into a tour of noteworthy neighborhoods, great places to grab a bite, and sights to see for folks of all interests.
 Because the purpose of this tour is to help you find places you’d want to check out—and not to dictate a particular route for seeing all 28 spots—the media-focused layout was the perfect choice.
 Big, colorful images give you a sense of each destination’s “vibe,” while the brief accompanying text provides just enough detail to round out your first impression (and help you determine if you’d like to see it in person).